Jannis/gitalin/README.md

 * TODO: Update/remove mutations.
 * TODO: Temporary IDs.
 * TODO: Direct entity access - what format to return?
-* TODO: Consider dropping classes as a first-class concept.
 * TODO: Allow multiple connections to be used in a single query and
 * TODO: Functions, not just pattern clauses.
 * TODO: Tagging.